KrisCris/CSE503S-Modules/README.md

   - [x] User can join multiple chat servers
   - [x] Server owner can create multiple channels under their servers (like discord)
   - [x] You don't lose chatroom histories after logout.
+    - Note: Data is stored in memory at the moment, if server crashed, data will lose.
   - [x] Chatrooms can show Users' online status (Because you don't lose chatroom histories)
     - left side of username, gray is offline, green is online
   - [x] User typing indicator